 New Patient Appointments

 New Patients, please arrive 15 mins early for your appointment as we need this time to ensure your details are correct in your health record.
-All new patients are to print a copy of the NEW PATIENT FORM so it can be filled out prior to your appointment.
+To reduce your time waiting, all new patients are requested to print a copy of the NEW PATIENT FORM so it can be filled out prior to your appointment.

 If you have an emergency please dial 000 immediately.

 Oxford St Medical Center Bulimba is a private billing practice.
 Our fees may vary depending on the complexity, length and time of your appointment.

 Our policy is that payments are to be made on the day of consultation, and the Medicare rebate can be refunded via EFTPOS transfer.